Stylish small van that’s great to drive and loaded with kit

 The 85hp Fiesta Van diesel will certainly feel livelier than the 85hp Fiesta Van petrol, with the latter set to be especially gutless when driven fully loaded to its 528kg maximum.

-The spicier looking Fiesta Sport Van naturally deserves spicier engines, and gets them in the form of a 125hp 1.0-litre EcoBoost turbo petrol and a 120hp variant of the 1.5-litre TDCi turbodiesel.
+The spicier looking Fiesta Sport Van naturally deserves spicier engines, and got them at launch in the form of a 125hp 1.0-litre EcoBoost turbo petrol and a 120hp variant of the 1.5-litre TDCi turbodiesel.

-So far we’ve only driven the diesel version, which costs £1,000 more (at the time of writing) but compensates with 100Nm of extra torque (270Nm versus 170Nm) and additional miles-per-gallon of fuel.
+This is a shame, because although the 120hp diesel cost £1,000 more than the 125hp petrol at launch, it compensated with 100Nm of extra torque (270Nm versus 170Nm) and many additional miles-per-gallon of fuel.

 In the small Fiesta body and without any weight in the back, this TDCi produces a thumping performance that will see you zipping up the road like a stabbed rat if required.